msztylko/fast-palindrome/README.md

 # fast-palindrome
-On a quest for fastest palindrome algorithm
+On a quest for the fastest palindrome algorithm.